Find out how UK is defending assets in the Middle East amid conflict with Iran

 Autonomous minehunting systems

-Autonomous minehunting systems are already in the Middle East, the Defence Secretary confirmed more than a week ago during a visit to Permanent Joint Headquarters at Northwood.
+Autonomous minehunting systems are also in the Middle East, the Defence Secretary confirmed during a visit to Permanent Joint Headquarters at Northwood.

-These assets will be crucial in defending the Strait of Hormuz, which is a narrow waterway south of Iran and one of the world's most important trade routes.
+These assets are crucial in defending the Strait of Hormuz, which is a narrow waterway south of Iran and one of the world's most important trade routes.

 Remote-controlled boats and underwater robots can find and obliterate explosives from a distance.

-The Defence Secretary said that the UK was looking to accelerate UK minehunting and drone technology, and added that he wants the UK to play a crucial role in securing the strait.
+The Defence Secretary said that the UK was looking to accelerate UK minehunting and drone technology, adding that he wants the UK to play a crucial role in securing the strait.

 Stormer air defence vehicles

-The Royal Artillery's Stomer air defence vehicles have arrived in Cyprus to bolster the systems already there.
+The Royal Artillery's Stormer air defence vehicles are in Cyprus to bolster the systems already there.

 The Stormer is a tracked vehicle derived from the CVR(T) Scorpion/Scimitar chassis.